-Brittany is just filled with secret medieval villages where you can disappear down a cobbled lane into history.
-If you've been in Paris or just want to get off the beaten path and explore secret areas of France, Brittany makes the perfect escape.
+Brittany is just filled with secret medieval towns and villages where you can disappear down a cobbled lane into history.
+If you’ve been in Paris or just want to get off the beaten path and explore secret areas of France, Brittany makes the perfect escape.

 In Brittany, the Breton language is still proudly spoken.
 It’s actually closer to Welsh than to French.
 The further west you go, the wilder Brittany gets.
 If you want sun, be sure to visit between March and October.